Quantcast Meet The Dietitians | NFCA

 Nancy Dickens

 In light of the diseases that her children live with, Nancy spends time volunteering for organizations promoting awareness and research for these two diseases.
-She has been a volunteer for the NFCA since 2005, is currently a member of NFCA’s Speakers Bureau, has chaired fundraising events, and volunteered as a committee person.
+She has been a volunteer for Beyond Celiac since 2005.
 In addition, Nancy has consulted on major projects including a national public awareness campaign and NIDDK material.
 She also works closely with the Juvenile Diabetes Research Foundation (JDRF), and has spent several years as the Mentor Coordinator of the “Bag of Hope” program that pairs newly diagnosed families with experienced families.
 Nancy has served on event committees, and even attended a U.S. Senate hearing and met with Congressmen concerning diabetes research funding.
 The Dickens family hosts a JDRF walk team every year to raise money for diabetes research.

 It is not only a professional goal, but also a personal goal of Nancy’s to help make living with nutrition related diseases less difficult.